 One hotly debated topic in Orange County is that of high-density housing.
 Current residents tend to push back against the permitting and building of new high-density developments.
 The fear is that these new developments will drive down property values and permanently alter the community.

 So, is that true?
 Probably.
 In fact, that’s kind of the whole point.
-High density housing, whether you are for it or not, is meant to be a solution to a problem.
+Higher density housing is a solution.
 The problem is that there is not enough housing to support the local population/economy.
 That is why prices are so high in the first place.
 Our economy has outgrown our level of development.

 By providing high density housing units you introduce more supply to feed the demand, and thus prices drop.
 That is how the plan is meant to work.